brooks42/pkto/README.md

 **Q: Hyper Beam says "Enchant target Pokémon without an Evolve ability."
 Does that mean I can't use it on Dragonite, which has Evolve From?**

 **A**: Evolve is an activated ability, while Evolve From is an alternate casting cost.
 Any Pokémon with Evolve From can be enchanted by Hyper Beam.

+**Q: Beedrill and Ditto can make copies of evolved Pokémon.
+Do those copies get the abilities from the cards under the evolved Pokémon?**

+**A**: Yes, abilities of all cards in a merged permanent are copiable characteristics.
+For example, a copy of Beedrill with a weedle under it will have deathtouch.

+**Q: What if Ditto copies a Pokémon with an Evolve ability?
+Will it flip to the other side?**

+**A**: No, the reverse face of a DFC is not a copiable characteristic.
+This will not trigger abilities that care about evolution either.